q-hwang/cs347/README.md

 2: give options at the summary page
 3: user direct control (currently assuming user will just enter a name directly)

+There are three edit actions (buttons) for each stage:
+0: reroll/enter a chat message
+1: increase control (-> recommendation -> direct control)
+2: select a option among the recommended (give an index)

+## example flow

 Example flow: